 Are you looking to hire an Orthodontist to join your company?
 Then you are in the right place.
 This Orthodontist Job Description Template includes a list of the most important responsibilities and requirements for this position.
 We know it’s not that simple for everyone to write a good job description that will gain the attention of many applicants; that is why we are here to help.

 With our applicant tracking system, you can use this Orthodontist Job Description Template to attract qualified candidates, hire the employees you see fit, and save a lot of time.
-This template is customizable; you can add additional requirements or descriptions and post them to job position sites.
+This template is customizable; you can add additional requirements or descriptions and post them to job posting sites.

 Orthodontists are dental professionals who specialize in teeth alignment.
 Their job is to examine their patients’ misalignment of teeth and jaws, including treating and examining overbites and occlusions.
 Orthodontists provide corrective treatments.